opentext-idol/idol-oem-tutorials/tutorials/eduction/pii_grammar.md

 - Gain an understanding of "context" vs "nocontext" entity forms.
 - Introduce the concepts of targeted pre-filtering.

-This guide assumes you have already completed the introductory Eduction [tutorial](./introduction.md).
+> NOTE: This guide assumes you have already completed the introductory Eduction [tutorial](./introduction.md#eduction-sdk-introduction).

 ---